mitre/grid-watch/README.md

 * **3** - Run the DNP3 test client

 The outstation listens on TCP port 20000 and accepts connections from any standard DNP3 master.
-[MITRE Caldera for OT](https://github.com/mitre/caldera-ot) with its DNP3 plugin is recommended for adversary emulation, but any DNP3 client (dnp3-actions, pyDNP3, etc.) will work.
+[Caldera for OT](https://github.com/mitre/caldera-ot) with its DNP3 plugin is recommended for adversary emulation, but any DNP3 client (dnp3-actions, pyDNP3, etc.) will work.

 ![HMI dashboard](docs/images/hmi.png)

 ## Caldera OT Integration

-The repo ships a fact source and four adversary profiles for use with [MITRE Caldera for OT](https://github.com/mitre/caldera-ot) and its DNP3 plugin.
+The repo ships a fact source and four adversary profiles for use with [Caldera for OT](https://github.com/mitre/caldera-ot) and its DNP3 plugin.

 ### Setup